 Recognition, Promotion and Development

 Our mandate has driven a number of developments and choices:

-- Recognizing the first-hand knowledge of patients, the public and all other concerned parties
+- Recognition of the experiential knowledge of patients, the public and all other stakeholders;

-- Adopting the learning health system concept (LHS)
+- Adherence to the learning health system (LHS) concept.

 Fulfilling Our Ambitions